Do you make one-on-one professional development a priority for educators of all experience levels and abilities?

 It's a good idea to create an application process for prospective coaches and mentors.
 Require them to submit recommendations from administrators and teachers to ensure you attract candidates who have a good standing with your school.
 Also, take a few moments to observe their classes.
 Do they demonstrate well-developed teaching skills, and are they able to form connections with students from a variety of backgrounds?
 These are good traits for a mentor to have.

-Making the match
+Making the COACHING AND MENTORING match

 Even the best mentors or coaches will struggle to make progress if they're not matched with the right people.
 First, be sure that potential protégés are willing to accept feedback and correction.
 You can also match trainers and trainees based on shared characteristics, such as grade level and specialization.
 Be aware, though, that not every relationship will prove to be a good match, even with careful vetting.
 If this happens, don't force the two to work together.
 Instead, create a "no harm, no foul" policy that dissolves the relationship and forms a new match without holding either party responsible.

-Providing professional development
+Providing tools for professional development

 Coaching and mentoring teachers are advanced skills that can take months or years to master.
 Their practitioners need frequent professional development opportunities.
 These include: